paraswaykole/slashbase/README.md

 ### Download Binary
 1. Download the [latest release](https://github.com/slashbaseide/slashbase/releases) and extract the zip.
 2. Run `./slashbase` on terminal to start the app.
-3. The app is running at port 22022.
-Visit https://app.slashbase.com from the browser.

 ## Linux

 ### Download Binary
 1. Download the [latest release](https://github.com/slashbaseide/slashbase/releases) and extract the zip.
 2. Run `./slashbase` on terminal to start the app.
-3. The app is running at port 22022.
-Visit https://app.slashbase.com from the browser.

 ## Windows